antonio-lopez/CPSC-463-Project/README.md

 Open command prompt in current directory

 *	Type `cmd` in the Windows Explorer search bar and press Enter
+* Go to directory containing the project
+* Once in the directory run 'python manager.py'

 ### For Linux: